edmondlaja/air-quality-project/README.md

     This command builds and starts the necessary database containers.

 2.  **Environment Variables**:
     Next, set up the environment variables, there is an .env.example file.
+For `IQAIR_API_KEY` you need to register on "iqair" and create your API KEY (https://www.iqair.com/fr/dashboard/api)

 ### Running the Project